Bikes on RTD's Light Rail System

 First-Time Bike Locker Renters

 Each bike locker is $60 for a one-year lease along with a refundable padlock deposit of $50 for a total of $110.
-You must provide payment and a completed lease agreement form (found below) that can be mailed to: RTD Bike Locker – 1660 Blake St, Denver, CO 80202 or delivered in person at Boulder Junction at Depot Square Station, Downtown Boulder Station, Civic Center Station, or Union Station.
+You must provide payment and a completed lease agreement form (found below) that can be mailed to: RTD Bike Locker – 1660 Blake St, Denver, CO 80202 or delivered in person at Denver Airport Station, Downtown Boulder Station, Civic Center Station, or Denver Union Station.

-Please contact the RTD Bicycle Locker Program at 303-299-6700 or email [email protected] to determine bike locker availability before completing a new application.
+Please contact the RTD Bicycle Locker Program at 303-299-6700 to determine bike locker availability before completing a new application.

 Renewing Bike Locker Renters

 Bike locker lease agreements must be renewed every 12 months.
-To renew a lease, download the bike locker lease agreement form below and submit it along with the $60 lease fee.
-Forms can be mailed to: RTD Bike Locker – Boulder Junction, 1660 Blake St, Denver, CO 80202.
+To renew a lease, download the bike locker lease agreement below and mail it along with the $60 lease renewal fee to: RTD Bike Locker – 1660 Blake St, Denver, CO 80202.
 Payment can also be made online and the lease renewal electronically signed and emailed to: [email protected]

 If we do not have a renewal agreement on file by the 15th of the month following the expiration month, the padlock and any items found in the locker will be disposed of without further notice.